-"You will have to understand the different ways people communicate," Paris added.
+"You will have to understand the different ways people communicate," said Paris.
 "For instance, in northern Europe, there is far less 'chit-chat,' and you might feel that the party is being blunt to the point of rudeness – this is not the case.
 In southern Europe, there is a lot of personal conversation and activity before business issues are addressed, and cutting to the chase is seen as being impatient."

-Foreign banks may also be hesitant to deal with a U.S.-based account due to the administrative burden, so you might need to set up a separate, foreign business entity and bank account to make handling transactions worth while for the banks.
+Foreign banks may also be hesitant to deal with a U.S.-based account due to the administrative burden, so you may have to set up a separate foreign business entity and back account to make handling transactions worthwhile for the banks.

-"In the states, the instructions you include with your product will be in English — sometimes Spanish or French," Paris told Business News Daily.
+Further, packaging standards are different from country to country.
+In the states, companies only need to include directions that are in English and maybe Spanish, said Paris.
 "But in Europe, your instructions, even for the simplest product, will be in multiple languages, sometimes up to 24 languages.
 If your product is sold more regionally, you will have to consider the increase in packaging cost associated with labeling.
-In addition, your product will have to be certified as safe [by those countries' standards]."
+In addition, your product will have to be certified as safe [by those countries' standards]," he wrote.

 "Overseas, doing business is as much a personal event as it is professional," added Bill Bardosh, CEO of green materials and chemicals company TerraVerdae BioWorks.
-"Things will always take longer to be resolved overseas, but that isn't necessarily a sign of a lack of momentum — you have to be patient and prepared for multiple interactions to build trust."
+"Things will always take longer to be resolved overseas, but that isn't necessarily a sign of a lack of momentum.
+You have to be patient and prepared for multiple interactions to build trust."

 Advice and best practices

-"You need someone who has a passion for your brand, understands ... the local market, has experience in the [industry], has capital needed to grow, and ideally has additional businesses where he or she can leverage shared resources," said Jim Rogers, chief marketing officer of Tony Roma's restaurant franchise.
+"You need someone who has a passion for your brand, understands ... the local market, has experience in the [industry], has capital needed to grow and ideally has additional businesses where he or she can leverage shared resources," said Jim Rogers, chief marketing officer of Tony Roma's restaurant franchise.

 "The foreign companies that you may deal with probably have more experience doing business in the U.S. than you have in their country," Bardosh said.
 "Without a core team on your side with the necessary cultural, language and local business contacts, you'll be competitively disadvantaged."

-Instead of only thinking about how your own country's customers might receive your new ideas, you'll also need to think about and accommodate for the impact these ideas will have on your foreign customers.
+Instead of only thinking about how your own country's customers might receive your new ideas, you'll need to think about how foreign customers will receive your ideas.

-Remain consistent in branding, but adapt to the environment.
-As mentioned above, varying cultural norms and customer needs in foreign countries may require you to adjust your sales approach, or even your whole product.
-Rogers noted that while you must stay true to your overall brand, it's important to tweak your product (or menu, in the restaurant industry) slightly to account for local tastes.
+Varying cultural norms and customer needs in foreign countries may require you to adjust your sales approach, or even your whole product.
+Rogers noted that while you should stay true to your overall brand, it's important to tweak your product offerings to account for local tastes.

 "[Allow for] appropriate localization and flexibility to adhere to local customs and customer needs," Rogers said.
 "One of the key areas to adjust is with [material] sourcing.
 If you can maintain quality, local sourcing has the opportunity to improve cost margins and supply-chain reliability."

-"Research each aspect of your business strategy," Lee said.
+"Research each aspect of your business strategy," Lee added.
 "Explore alternatives and safeguards.
 Do as much as you can to understand the markets you are entering, and take your time to get it right."